 This post is a travel guide about the Kolsai lakes and lake Kaindy.
 They are the most beautiful mountain lakes near Almaty in Kazakhstan and relatively easy to visit for the independent budget traveller.
-In this post I will try to answer all the questions you might have from how to get there, how to visit the second Kolsai lake and where to stay.
+In this post I will try to answer all the questions you might have from how to get to the Kolsai lakes, how to hike to the second Kolsai lake and where to stay.

 When you think of backpacking Kazakhstan, you probably think of the vast steppes and not of alpine mountain sceneries.
 However, there is much more variety in Kazakhstan than you might think.
 From the vast grasslands around Karaganda to the rocky mountains with snow leopards in Aksu Zhabagly and the red sandstone formations of the Charyn Canyon and the singing sand dunes of Altyn Emel.

 Almaty is a heaven for the outdoors enthusiast and the best national parks of Kazakhstan lie just around the corner.
 Wherever you are in the city you will see the mountains waiting for you.
 The snow-capped peaks of the Tien Shan promise a wilderness where bears and snow leopards still roam around.